wlillisdev/hangman/README.md

 # Data Model

-The game uses a data base of  words and  hangman visuals images that are imported into the python game.
+The game uses a data base of words and  hangman visuals images that are imported into python.
-The game consists of 2 main classes the player and the hangman game.
+The main game consists of number of methods that are called on in sequence to play the game.
  - The player class allows the user to input name, validate player input, let the player read hangman rules, let the player make a guess, validate guess, restart game, exit game.
     - some of the methods used  menu(),exit_game(),hangman_rules(),restart_game()
  - The main hangman game class, generates a random word from the database of words, compares players guesses to the hidden random word, records users lives & generates a hangman visual based on incorrect guesses from the imported hangman visual file.